 POL Connections

 POL connections are the older standard with external left-hand threads requiring a wrench to tighten.
 While POL tanks are becoming rare for consumer use, they’re still common on older RVs, industrial equipment, and in some regions outside the United States.
+Most modern inline pressure gauges are designed exclusively for Type-1 connections.
+If you have an older POL tank, you’ll either need a POL-to-Type-1 adapter or should consider non-invasive monitoring options like ultrasonic gauges or weight scales that work regardless of connection type.

 Identifying Your Connection Type

 Before purchasing any inline gauge, confirm your valve type.
-The easiest way to identify Type-1 is the triangular handwheel and plastic collar around the valve opening—POL valves have a bare brass fitting with external threads.
+The easiest way to identify Type-1 is the triangular handwheel and plastic collar around the valve opening.
+POL valves have a bare brass fitting with external threads.

 Temperature and Accuracy Considerations